Batuhan-Ylmz/Fine-tuning-word2vec-Turkish-model-s-word-embeddings-with-Negative-sampling/README.md

 A new dataset is chosen from the dumps of wikipedia (https://dumps.wikimedia.org/mirrors.html).
 Model architecture is created with negative sampling algorithm.
-A subsampling algorithm that removes (based on unigram distribution) the words that are considered as outliers is implemented as well.
-However, due to the lack of qualified hardware, used new dataset was low size.
-Therefore, subsampling is NOT applied upon the text data.
-With a high-level machine, higher size of data can be chosen and a better performing Turkish word2vec model can be trained using the subsampling algorithm as well.
+A subsampling algorithm that removes (based on frequency ratio of each word) the words that are considered as outliers is implemented as well.
+Due to the lack of qualified hardware and limited dataset, subsampling is NOT applied upon the text data.
+With a higher-level machine and a higher size of data can be chosen and a better performing Turkish word2vec model can be trained using the subsampling algorithm.